rubocode/frontier.nvim/doc/design/ORIGIN.md

 syntactic nuances are handled elegantly and consistently.
 Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
+Obviously, highlight groups are the key as all we are doing in the end is choosing colors for the different highlight groups.
-Highlight groups are pivotal.
-You need to centralize the highlight group profiles and allow the colors and theme to impact it.
+You need to centralize the highlight group profiles and allow the colors and themes to impact them.

 ### APPROACH